pointedsec/pointedsec.github.io/content/writeups/ToolBox - HackTheBox/index.md

 +++

-# Hack The Box: Travel Writeup
+# Hack The Box: Toolbox Writeup

-Welcome to my detailed writeup of the easy difficulty machine **"Travel"** on Hack The Box.
+Welcome to my detailed writeup of the easy difficulty machine **"Toolbox"** on Hack The Box.
 This writeup will cover the steps taken to achieve initial foothold and escalation to root.

 # TCP Enumeration